Aharoni-Lab/LabkiPackManager/tests/DEV_ENV_SETUP_WINDOWS_WSL2.md

 ## MediaWiki Extension Testing on Windows with WSL2, Ubuntu, and Docker

 This guide shows an end-to-end setup to run PHPUnit tests for a MediaWiki extension on Windows using WSL2, Ubuntu, and Docker.
+All tests run inside a real MediaWiki environment.
 Keep your repositories inside the Linux filesystem in WSL (e.g., under `~/dev`) for best performance.

 ### A. Verify and install the base tools